openenergymonitor/guide/source/applications/solar-pv.markdown

 ### {% linkable_title Sensor Installation %}

 ![Solar PV CT Install](/images/applications/solar-pv/solar-pv-install.png)

+It is important that an  AC-AC adapter is used for both type 1 and type 2 solar PV systems.
+Without an AC-AC adapter the power reading can be significantly wrong - especially at night - due to the low power factor from some solar PV inverters.
+Further, at times an inverter might be consuming a small amount of grid power; without using an AC-AC adapter there would be no way to distinguish this consumption from generation and establish the true power flow direction.

 <p class='note warning'>
 <a href="https://openenergymonitor.org/emon/Current_Transformer_Installation">Please read the CT installation guide before installing.</a>